oblac/jodd/PULL_REQUEST_TEMPLATE.md

-# Jodd :heart: Pull Requests

-First and foremost, we are very grateful for your time and efforts for making this pull request. **You are awesome!**
+First and foremost, we are very grateful for your time and efforts for making this pull request. **You are awesome!** Now you can delete this line :)

 ## PR Checklist